krystofbe/torchstrap/README.md

 ## Styling

-Torch generates two CSS themes you can use: `base.css` & `theme.css`.
-The base styles are basically bare bones, and the theme styles look like the screenshot above.
-Just change the stylesheet link in the `torch.html.eex` layout.

-If you want to use the theme, but override the colors, you'll need to include your own stylesheet with the specific overrides.
+Torchstrap generates a CSS file you need to use: `base.css`.
+In the future there will be a custom theme in `base.css`.
+Please note that Torchstrap doesn't come with Bootstrap.
+You need to include Bootstrap's CSS yourself.
+Just change the stylesheet link in the `torchstrap.html.eex` layout.